 Logical appeals tend to be the least biased and the most objective techniques.
 Upon using these appeals, the rhetorician stays away from prejudice, employs logic, careful words, phrases, and structures, and relies on facts that can be easily checked and confirmed.

-Since logical appeals carry strong proof for statements released, they always rest upon several techniques to deliver the message most effectively.
-They are comparison, cause and effect thinking, deductive reasoning, inductive reasoning, exemplification, elaboration, coherent thought.
+Since logos appeals carry strong proof for statements released, they always rest upon several techniques to deliver the message most effectively.
+They are comparison, cause and effect thinking, logical reasoning, inductive reasoning, exemplification, elaboration, and coherent thought.

 Pathos

-Pathetical appeals are those related to emotions and attempt to evoke the desired feelings to persuade the audience.
-Usually, they are anger, sorrow, bliss, happiness, the feeling of victory and joy, rage, etc. Humans are susceptible creatures, and because of this, pathetical appeals are effective, allowing the speaker to accomplish their goal.
-For example, using epic battle music can be an excellent example of justifying the country’s decision to send troops to another state.
+Pathetical appeals are emotional and try to get you to feel what they want you to feel.
+Usually, it’s anger, sadness, bliss, happiness, a feeling of victory and joy, rage, etc. Humans are emotional creatures, and because of that, pathetical appeals work, and the speaker can get what they want.
+For example, epic battle music can be a great example of justifying a country’s sending troops to another state.

-Additionally, pathos can manifest in the form of expressive descriptions of historical events, places, and distinct imagery.
-But what is among the most effective pathetical appeals is the use of eloquent vocabulary when sharing a personal story with the audience.
-For example, an anti-abortion campaign may leverage the feeling of anguish by creating ads and using emotional-laden vocabulary.
+Pathos can also manifest in the form of descriptive historical events, places, and imagery.
+But what’s most effective is using eloquent words when sharing a personal story with the audience.
+For example, an anti-abortion campaign can use the feeling of pain by creating ads and using emotional words.

 What is the rhetorical situation?

-Before writing a rhetorical analysis essay and looking for any of the mentioned components of a rhetorical triangle, you have to examine and identify the rhetorical situation thoroughly.
+Before writing a rhetorical analysis essay and looking for any of the mentioned components of a rhetorical triangle, you must thoroughly examine and identify the rhetorical situation.
 Undoubtedly, the orator can use ethos, logos, and pathos interchangeably.
 However, it is essential to evaluate the following attributes to figure out why the orator used a specific rhetorical device in their paper.
-By analyzing them, you can comprehend the rhetorical situation and understand its concepts and aims.
+Analyzing them lets you comprehend the rhetorical situation and understand its concepts and aims.

 Audience